docsforadobe/after-effects-scripting-guide/docs/overview.rst

 You can use this command-line technique—together with the software that comes with a customizable keyboard—to bind the invocation of a script to a keyboard shortcut.

-Following are examples of Windows command-line entries that will send an After Effects script to the appli- cation without using the After Effects user interface to execute the script.
+Following are examples of Windows command-line entries that will send an After Effects script to the application without using the After Effects user interface to execute the script.

 In the first example, you copy and paste your After Effects script directly on the command line and then run it.
 The script text appears in quotation marks following the afterfx.exe -s command::